mariodavid/mariodavid.github.io/_posts/2019-12-13-lessons-from-creating-a-CUBA-addon.md

 CUBA is based on the Spring framework.
 Spring is a at its core a Dependency Injection framework.
 Dependency Injection (DI) is a the process of Spring taking over the instanciation of abitraty objects in the application (just like <code>metadata.create()</code> itself for Entity instances).

-Instead of the calling class doing a <code>Metadata metadata = new MetadataImpl();</code> it simply declares a Field (or a constructur parameter) and annotates it with <code>@Inject</code>.
+Instead of the calling class doing a <code>Metadata metadata = new MetadataImpl();</code> the user simply declares a Field (or a constructur parameter) and annotates it with <code>@Inject</code>.
 This leads Spring to instanciate an instance on behalf of this class and _injects_ the instance into the target class.

 This is where I got lucky once again.
 In case every class (within CUBA itself or within any CUBA application) that would have written the instanciation of the Metadata API like this: <code>Metadata metadata = new MetadataImpl();</code> - I would not have been able to somehow replace <code>MetadataImpl</code> with my subclass <code>MetadataWithDefaultValuesSupport</code>.